 This website was made to help bring all the great people, families, organizations, and businesses in and around Tamaqua together in one place to share stories, events, photos, and much more.

 TamaquaArea.com community website isn’t your normal boring or non-updated community website.
-I routinely upload and maintain my site by adding events, photos, videos, community news, organizations, businesses and much more.
+Myself and my news volunteers routinely upload and maintain the site by adding events, photos, videos, community news, organizations, businesses and much more.

-And best of all… My website (to include all my photos and videos) are all free for everyone to use!
+And best of all… this website (to include all it’s photos and videos) are all free for everyone to use!”

 During the last month of my tour in Iraq in 2003, I was transported to a military hospital in Kuwait after a fellow Marine under my command tried to take my life.
 Oddly, the Marine was not charged with any serious crime in my assault.
-In addition, my chain of command harassed me and did their best to hide it.
+In addition, my chain of command harassed me and truly did their best to hide it.
 These actions, combined with war-time anxiety, eventually resulted in myself fearing the Marine Corps.
-I couldn’t accept that I had no control over what happened to me.
+Oddly, I couldn’t accept that I had no control over what happened to me.
+I fight it everyday.

 Despite numerous prescribed medications via military doctors, my depression worsened to a level of constant fear, paranoia, anxiety and anger.
 I was eventually medically discharged from the Marine Corps for PTSD, TBI and other issues in late 2004.

 Following my medical discharge, I found myself becoming more and more angry at everyone and everything.
 Over time, all of my problems worsened and I felt increasingly out of control and depressed.
-On the verge of taking my own life in early 2006, something miraculous changed in my mind that told me to stay in control by fixing everything I can.
-I chose to focus my attention on my community, as I felt I didn’t have anything else to love anymore.
+On the verge of taking my own life in early 2006, something happened that changed everything.
+Without reason or how, my thought process told me to stay in control by fixing everything I could.
+Accepting this as my only option, I chose to focus my attention on my community, as I felt I didn’t have anything else to love anymore.
 This resulted with me to volunteer heavily with a number of local organizations (IE Salvation Army, Red Cross and Toys For Tots).
 This kept me very busy and positively focused for a number of years.

 That worked for a number of years, but the level of “positive satisfaction” diminished as I felt like I couldn’t help enough.
 Over time, I began submitting related photos and short articles to local news medias in hopes of helping more victims of tragedies.
 Most medias accepted my free photos on a regular basis, so I chose to keep submitting non-profit photos to them as a “helping” hobby.